ByAUJay

 Hyperledger Besu

-- Origin & Development: Part of the Hyperledger project, maintained by ConsenSys.
+- Origin & Development: This gem comes from the Hyperledger project and is actively maintained by the folks over at ConsenSys.

 - Core Features:

-- Open-source Ethereum client compatible with mainnet and private networks.
+- It's an open-source Ethereum client that works smoothly with both mainnet and private networks.

 - Use Cases: